Aijunfan/Team24/README.md

 Include more detailed information about Feature 2 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 Feature 3
-Include more detailed information about Feature 3 here.
+Set up a portal that allows administrators to import new products, which can include: name, price, description, etc.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 Database Tables
 List the database tables that are part of your project.